woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

    This script also assumes all the files have the same projection.

 Create a shell script file, for example :file:`loadfiles.sh`, in the same directory as the raster files to be loaded.
-Add the following commands:
+Add the following commands and provide the missing parameters:

 .. code-block:: console